 Whether you like it or not, you are your child’s role model.
 Act one!

 Once upon a time, you were a child, too.
-A child afraid of darkness, afraid that mom and dad would disappear, envious of other children’s toys, feeling left out, annoyed when your mom or dad told you to go to bed or turn off the TV.
+A child afraid of darkness, afraid that mom and dad would disappear, envious of other children’s toys, feeling left out, and annoyed when your mom or dad told you to go to bed or turn off the TV.
 It wasn’t that long ago.

 As adults and parents, we may often think that our children’s views are narrow-minded, that they lack perspective, and don’t know what’s best for them.
 So they should do what we tell them to.
 Because we know better.